-2.1 It may become necessary to investigate allegations made against senior officers or members.
-In these cases, if the alleged irregularity involves:

-(a) A line manager, the Head of Service should be notified directly.

-(b) A Service Head or Director, the Chief Executive should be notified directly.

-(c) The Chief Executive, the incident should be reported in the first instance to the Head of Finance, who should inform the Leader of the Council.

-(d) An elected member, the incident should be reported to the Monitoring Officer (the Head of Legal and Democratic Services) who should in turn inform the Chief Executive and Leader of the Council.
-The Monitoring Officer should then inform the Chair of the Standards Committee and the Standards Board for England, if the allegation is made in writing.

-(e) The Leader of the Council, the Monitoring Officer should inform the Chair of the Standards Committee directly.

-- 2.2 The officers designated as per the disciplinary procedure shall perform the functions of Disciplinary Officer and Investigating Officer in the cases of alleged irregularities involving line managers, Heads of Service or Directors. - 2.3 In respect of alleged irregularities involving the Chief Executive or the Head of Legal and Democratic Services or the Head of Finance, the allegation shall be considered by an independent person and then by a panel of Members in accordance with their statutory terms and conditions of employment. - 2.4 In respect of alleged irregularities involving an elected member, including the Leader of the Council, the matter shall be dealt with in accordance with the procedures for the time being specified by the Standards Board for England and in any regulations made under the Local Government Act 2000.
+- 2.1 It may become necessary to investigate allegations made against senior officers or members.
+In these cases, if the alleged irregularity involves: - (a) A line manager, the Head of Service should be notified directly. - (b) A Service Head or Director, the Chief Executive should be notified directly. - (c) The Chief Executive, the incident should be reported in the first instance to the Head of Finance and Property, who should inform the Leader of the Council. - (d) An elected member, the incident should be reported to the Monitoring Officer (the Director of Business) who should in turn inform the Chief Executive and Leader of the Council.
+The Monitoring Officer should then inform the Chair of the Standards Committee, if the allegation is made in writing. - (e) The Leader of the Council, the Monitoring Officer should inform the Chair of the Standards Committee directly. - 2.2 The officers designated as per the disciplinary procedure shall perform the functions of Disciplinary Officer and Investigating Officer in the cases of alleged irregularities involving line managers, Heads of Service or Directors. - 2.3 In respect of alleged irregularities involving the Chief Executive or the Director of Business or the Head of Finance and Property, the allegation shall be considered by an independent person and then by a panel of Members in accordance with their statutory terms and conditions of employment. - 2.4 In respect of alleged irregularities involving an elected member, including the Leader of the Council, the matter shall be dealt with in accordance with the procedures for the time being specified by Standards for England and in any regulations made under the Local Government Act 2000.